The Complete Peloponnese – Legendary Roads & Ancient Wonders

 Remaining amount is paid in 2 parts:

 Note: prices shown are based on quotes from hotels offered to us for group tours on fixed dates.
-Depending on the time of your travel, prices may be slightly different (for example during peak season).
+Depending on the exact dates of your travel, prices may be slightly higher.
+For example (but not restricted to) :

 – 7 nights accommodation with breakfasts, in personally selected hotels.